-- Croquet set: we have been donated a very old croquet set - or at least the hoops and a couple of mallets and a few balls.
-We will need to find some coloured pegs and have a finishing pegging-out post that needs painting.
+Croquet set: we have been donated a very old croquet set - or at least the hoops and a couple of mallets and a few balls.
+We will need to find some coloured pegs and make a finishing pegging-out post- can turn one on our pole lathe when we make it.
 They might be fun to play with in the green area.

 Things we'd like to do but are missing some resources or information: